BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 # 16.2: Using BIP39 in Libwally

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 One of Libwally's greatest powers is that it can lay bare the underlying work of generating seeds, private keys, and ultimately addresses.
 To start with, it supports [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), which is the BIP that defines mnemonic codes for Bitcoin — something that's entirely unsupported, to date, by Bitcoin Core.